Symmetry restoration in mean-field approaches: Approximate projection methods

 where we extended the list of symmetry generators by defining,

 Then, coefficients in (\ref{eq:KLipkin-linear}) are defined by the following reduced kernels:

 and the Lipkin parameters can be obtained by inverting matrix $A$:

 In doing so, we can always adjust the choice of group elements $g_i$ so as to obtain a non-singular matrix $A$.
-It is noted here that one can simply ignore the value of $k_0$ given by Eq.~(\ref{eq:KLipkin-inverse}).
-Indeed, since it is by definition (\ref{eq:KLipkin-zero}) equal to $E^{I_0}$, one can always evaluate it from the magic Lipkin formula (\ref{eq:magic}).
+It is noted here that one can simply ignore the value of $k_0$ given by {\Eq}~(\ref{eq:KLipkin-inverse}).
+Indeed, since it is by definition equal to $E^{I_0}$, {\Eq}~(\ref{eq:KLipkin-zero}), one can always evaluate it from the magic Lipkin formula (\ref{eq:magic}).

-Based on the Peierls-Yoccoz prescription to determine the Lipkin parameters, one has to calculate a few overlap and energy kernels -- the same ones that are required for the execution of the full projection, Eq.~(\ref{eq:84}).
+Based on the Peierls-Yoccoz prescription to determine the Lipkin parameters, one has to calculate a few norm overlaps and energy transition matrix elements -- the same ones that are required for the execution of the full projection, {\Eq}~(\ref{eq:60}).
 Their number is, however, significantly smaller than that required for a full projection, and thus the Lipkin method is computationally much less intensive.

-However, its true advantage manifests itself when we attempt to obtain the variation-after-projection solution, which, when executed exactly, leads to difficult programming and calculations, cf.~Sec.~\ref{sec:PHFB}.
+The biggest advantage of the Lipkin method manifests itself when we attempt to obtain the variation-after-projection solution.
+Indeed, an exact implementation leads then to difficult programming and lengthy calculations, cf.~{\Sec}~\ref{sec:PHFB}.
 On the other hand, variation of the projected energy obtained from the magic Lipkin formula (\ref{eq:magic}) is as easy as a direct variation of the energy of the symmetry-breaking state.
 Clearly, the Lipkin method gives only the projected energy, whereas, if average values of other observables are to be calculated, the full projection has to be anyhow performed.
 Then, the Lipkin method allows for obtaining variation-after-projection results at the expense of a single projection-after-variation calculation, which still constitutes a substantial gain in computing time and efficiency.